Volunteering at the farm is a great way to give back to the community, while also maintaining safe social distancing.

 All ages and skill levels are welcome to volunteer at the farm.
 If you have a willing spirit we will find a job for hands of any size.
 Even if you can only drop by for an hour, we'd love to have you join us!

 Volunteer days and hours vary, based on weather, field conditions & harvest and planting schedules.

 Want to learn more?
 Contact Farm Manager Katy Rodgers at 317-318-3169 with questions or to schedule your volunteer time.

-What to Wear & Bring with You to the Farm
+What to wear & bring with you to the farm

-We do our best to keep you safe and sound.
-Please let us know if you have any health conditions we should know about.
 The following guidelines apply to both adults and children, please read them carefully.

 - Drink plenty of water.

 - Wear sunscreen.

 - Change positions often when weeding (kneel, squat, bend, etc.).